Planning for the unexpected will give you and your family peace of mind. Let our experts help you set up an Estate Plan

 One of the most important things you can do is make sure your young children are taken care of if something were to happen to you.
 This starts with appointing a trusted person in your Will to act as Guardian for your minor children.
 They are confirmed by the court and their role is to care for your kids.
 Appointing a Guardian is a big decision that should be discussed with the person you choose for this role.

 When you don’t create a valid Will, your resident state laws will determine who receives your property.
 The court will appoint an Administrator, who will settle your estate and determine distribution.
 This may leave out individuals to which you had hoped to endow items.

-Probate is the first step in executing a Will.
-It begins in Probate court, where the Will is presented and proved to be valid.
-Probate is also the time the executor is officially appointed.
+Probate is the first step in administering a Will.
+It begins in Probate court, where the Will is filed and validity confirmed.
+Probate is also the time the Executor is officially appointed by the court.
 Depending on the size of the estate and the manner of the will, Probate can last a few months or years.

 A Pour-over Will is simply a type of Will that takes the property of a deceased individual and transfers it over to an existing trust account.
 A Pour-over Will is beneficial for individuals that have created living trusts for children or relatives, as it works hand-in-hand with the trust account to have assets consolidated together.

-Heartland Bank and Trust Company's Wealth Management Department is a trusted partner for many clients that utilize our skills and knowledge to serve as Executor of their estate and successor trustee of their trust.
+Heartland Bank and Trust Company's Wealth Management Department is a trusted partner for many clients who utilize our skills and knowledge to serve as Executor of their estate and successor trustee of their trust.
 We pride ourselves in professionalism, confidentiality and a thorough approach – ensuring your legacy remains exactly as you had planned.